 Here is one bit of revealing evidence:

-I am transcribed this material in the middle of January, 2010.]
+I transcribed this material several years after the start of the twenty-first century.

 Note the references to Anthroposophy, the evolution of consciousness, karma, and so on.